mmarliacy/mmarliacy/README.md

 - 🌱 I’m currently learning Kotlin Language after I've been practising Java development.
 - 👯 I’m looking for a company to work with for increasing my skills in computer development.
 ***
-- ⚡ Fun fact: I'm still looking for that wonderful first experience, to become a fully Developer.
---> I'm opened for proposition : Internship, full time Job, or part-time work !

 ✨ THANK YOU ✨